Tio Cipot

-Tio Cipot (born 20 April 2003) is a Slovenian professional footballer who plays as a midfielder for Austrian Bundesliga club Grazer AK, on loan from Serie B club Spezia.
+Tio Cipot (born 20 April 2003) is a Slovenian professional footballer who plays as a midfielder for Slovenian PrvaLiga club Maribor.

 Club career

 Born in Murska Sobota, Cipot is a youth product of his hometown side Mura.
 He made his senior debut for the club on 19 July 2020 in a league match against Aluminij.

 Cipot transferred to Serie A side Spezia in January 2023 for an alleged transfer fee of €700,000, signing a contract with the club until 2027.
 He made his Serie A debut on 27 January, replacing João Moutinho in the 67th minute of a 2–0 home win against Bologna.

 International career

 Cipot was a youth international for Slovenia and represented the country at the under-18, under-19 and under-21 levels.
 He made his under-21 debut on 26 September 2022 against Bosnia and Herzegovina, scoring a brace in a 3–2 defeat.